 If you were to reflect on your learning journey so far, has anything within you/your mindset changed?
 How so?

-I was ‘brought up’ in an organisation with a palpable excellence culture.
+I was ‘brought up’ in an organization with a palpable excellence culture.
 There, I thrived and started my lifelong learning journey in earnest.
-I stayed in the communications industry close to three decades, because I got to study many industries in depth.
+I stayed in the communications industry close to three decades because I got to study many industries in depth.
 But coming to Hyper Island made me even more curious about how the world works.
-With the our questions and discomfort came more clarity and braver perspectives.
+With our questions and discomfort came more clarity and braver perspectives.
 The one I appreciate the most and have become a staunch advocate of is, putting human needs at the center of innovation.